haiaty/neverstoplearning-php/Learn/how-to-run.md

 # With Web Server

+The Web server will handle the request coming from client and then will pass it to the PHP interpreter.

+The web server finds out that this file needs to be interpreted by PHP because you used the ".php" extension.

-You have **two choices** for the method of connecting PHP to the server.
-For many servers **PHP has a direct module interface (also called SAPI)**.
-These servers include Apache, Microsoft Internet Information Server, Netscape and iPlanet servers.
-Many other servers have support for ISAPI, the Microsoft module interface (OmniHTTPd for example).
+You have **two choices** for the method of connecting PHP to the web server.
+For many web servers **PHP has a direct module interface (also called SAPI)**.
+These web servers include Apache, Microsoft Internet Information Server, Netscape and iPlanet servers.
+Many other web servers have support for ISAPI, the Microsoft module interface (OmniHTTPd for example).
 If PHP **has no module support** for your web server, you can always **use it as a CGI or FastCGI processor**.

-The Web server will handle the request coming from client and then will pass it to the PHP interpreter.

-The server should activate support for PHP and all files ending in .php should be handled by PHP.
-On most servers, this is the default extension for PHP files.
-If your server supports PHP, then you do not need to do anything.
-Just create your .php files, put them in your web directory and the server will automatically parse them for you.
-There is no need to compile anything nor do you need to install any extra tools.

-The server finds out that this file needs to be interpreted by PHP because you used the ".php" extension, which the server is configured to pass on to PHP.

 ### with Apache Web server